Workers Compensation EMR

-Workers comp coverage is a requirement for all businesses in the United States.
+Workers compensation insurance coverage is a requirement for all businesses in the United States.
 Almost all US states, except Texas, require business owners to carry a workers’ compensation policy for their employees.
 Every business owner wants to get affordable workers’ compensation premium rates.
 Many factors influence the premium rates of workers’ comp coverage.
 One of them is the company’s Experience Modification Rate (EMR).
 EMR is a method insurance companies use to estimate workers’ comp premiums.
 EMR calculates the company’s liability risks through workers’ compensation claims history.
 The lower the EMR, the cheaper the workers’ compensation premium rates.
-Business owners especially new ones often ask, how low can workers comp EMR go?
+Business owners especially new ones often ask, how low can workers compensation EMR go?

 What is EMR?